 Each year, students are chosen to participate in the seminar through a rigorous selection process: first, they are nominated as candidates by their dean, department chair, or UCEA PSR; second, they develop a detailed research proposal which outlines salient features of their study; finally, the proposals are blind reviewed by members of the planning committee, which selects the forty highest-ranking nominees.

-The nomination process for the 2017 David L. Clark Seminar opened on September 15, 2016 and closed on Friday, November 4, 2016.
-Invitations for the 2017 Seminar have already been extended, but stay tuned for the opening of the nomination process for the 2018 Seminar in mid-September 2017.
+The nomination process for the 2020 David L. Clark Seminar opened on September 1, 2020, and closes on November 6, 2020.
+Invitations for the 2021 Seminar will be extended in January.

 The student’s statement of research should be no more than two (2) single-spaced pages, not including the reference section, and should outline the problem he or she is pursuing or plans to pursue in their dissertation research, its intended contribution to theory and practice, specific research questions, and study procedures.
 Both the abstract and the statement of proposed research should be devoid of any reference to the nominee’s name and/or institution.
 The statement is forwarded to NGSRSEA reviewers during the selection process.

 Q: What content belongs in my statement of research?